Forsberg's hat trick helps Predators beat Avalanche 4-2

 NASHVILLE, Tenn.
+(AP) -- Filip Forsberg is living up to every bit of his 'Scoresberg' nickname right now for the Nashville Predators.

-(AP) -- Filip Forsberg scored his second straight hat trick, and the Nashville Predators beat the Colorado Avalanche 4-2 Thursday night to sweep the season series between the Central Division teams.
+Forsberg scored his second straight hat trick, and the Nashville Predators beat the Colorado Avalanche 4-2 Thursday night to sweep the season series between the Central Division teams.

+''He's definitely a gifted player,'' Nashville center Ryan Johansen said of his linemate. ''Every night is a privilege to play with those guys.
+He keeps impressing me and I'm sure everyone else watching.
+He's really an elite player, and he's a huge part of this organization and this hockey club if we're going to be successful.''

-Forsberg, who now has a team-high 22 goals, has five goals combined in his last two second periods.
+Forsberg now has a team-high 22 goals with five of those combined in his last two second periods.
 Forsberg, who scored three times in the second period of Tuesday night's overtime loss to Calgary, got the hat trick with an empty-net goal with 36.5 seconds left.

+He's the first NHL player with consecutive hat tricks since Alex Burrows on Jan.
+5-7, 2010.
+Forsberg can't explain his scoring streak right now and can't remember the last time he notched consecutive hat tricks.

-Viktor Arvidsson also scored a goal, and Roman Josi and Ryan Johansen each added two assists as Nashville won its fifth and final game against Colorado this season.
+Viktor Arvidsson also scored a goal, and Roman Josi and Johansen each added two assists as Nashville won its fifth and final game against Colorado this season.

 Goalie Pekka Rinne made 20 saves for the win after being pulled Tuesday night.